 Why sleep?
 And why the need for a sleep clinic?

-Here are some of the major findings from the research:
+Here are some of the significant findings from the research:

 - It is not true that we need less sleep as we age

-- Sleep phases through the night switching from NREM to REM and back in cycles (Non Rapid Eye Movement sleep and Rapid Eye Movement sleep) .
-Typically there are 5 cycles per night each containing varying proportions of REM and NREM sleep
+- Sleep phases through the night switching from NREM to REM and back in cycles (Non-Rapid Eye Movement sleep and Rapid Eye Movement sleep) .
+Typically there are five cycles per night, each containing varying proportions of REM and NREM sleep

-- The NREM sleep is longer in each cycle at the start of the night giving way to REM dominance in the cycle at the end of the night.
+- The NREM sleep is longer in each cycle at the start of the night, giving way to REM dominance in the cycle.

-Some of the potential downsides of getting less than 8 hours sleep on a regular basis:
+Some of the potential downsides of getting less than 8 hours of sleep on a regular basis:

 - Reduced ability to remember tasks

 - Significant increase in the chance of being involved in a car accident or accident at work